sw180283/comp110-worksheets/README.md

 ##Week 12

 While working on my game app, I found a useful tutorial which uses flappy bird as an example.
 It's use of false gravity, menu screen, scoring system and object collision are things I need for my platformer game.

+##Week 13

+The alterations to the gravity system are difficult to manage.
+I haven't been able to find a way to make the player stop their downward movements while allowing them to increase the velocity upwards when the button is pressed.
+In order to over come this issue, I'll atttempt to continue my research into other approaches to this gravity system while testing my code.

+##Week 14

+My audio project is starting to produce some effects which could be used in my game theme tune.
+I'm confused on how to implement the parsing of notes however with further investigation I should be able to include this in my source code.

+##Week 15

+For my tinkering graphics project, the obstacle of speed is reducing the engagement of the animations I am attempting to include.
+Perhaps if I did this task again, I would have used another program to increase speed.

+#Week 16